 The results are staggering.
 When these practices were implemented across the country, women were 25 to 46 percent more likely to land an audition than before—and were even slightly more likely to be selected than men.

-Blind auditions are seen as a way to even the playing field without tokenizing women and people of color.
+Blind auditions are seen as a way to even the playing field without tokenizing women and BIPOC.

 Beyond Balance: The Case for Women in Leadership Positions